Improving learning outside the classroom and addressing workload at St Paul’s Academy

 Reducing workload with self-marking quizzes:

 As teacher workload is high on our agenda, we have been delighted with Doddle and the exam board specific resources it provides.
-Doddle’s self-marking quizzes have dramatically reducing marking time, and our teachers like the detail of the quiz results and the instant attainment overview provided in their markbook.
+Doddle’s self-marking quizzes have dramatically reduced marking time, and our teachers like the detail of the quiz results and the instant attainment overview provided in their markbook.

 Collaboration and intervention: